kensiprell/grails-plugin-test-script/README.md

     testGrailsAtmosphereMeteor.sh all
 ```

-When finished, the script will start your browser with an appropriate page showing either the geb test results page for the first two options or showing a summary page with links to the individual geb tests if the all argument is given.
+When finished, the script will start your browser with an appropriate page showing either the geb test results page for the first two options or showing a summary page with links to the individual geb tests if the 'all' argument is given.